Ircama/osm-carto-tutorials/pages/36_tile-server-ubuntu.md

     # Timeout before giving up for a tile to be rendered that is otherwise missing
     ModTileMissingRequestTimeout 2000

+Note: the default settings, which are the following, should already be a good tuning:

+    ModTileRequestTimeout 3
+    ModTileMissingRequestTimeout 30

 Save and close the file.
 Restart Apache.

     sudo systemctl restart apache2